epfl-ada/ada-2023-project-abracadata/README.md

 - [**U.S. Box Office**](https://www.boxofficemojo.com/chart/top_lifetime_gross/) - Dataset containing the lifetime grosses of movies in the U.S. domestic market as of August 2019.
 The date range was again restricted to 1992-2012.
 This dataset serves as an extension to the [CMU Movie Summary Corpus dataset](http://www.cs.cmu.edu/~ark/personas/), which only contains international movie box office revenue.
 Our analysis focuses on the `lifetime_gross` column; however, we also utilize the `studio` column, which will be employed for addressing our fifth research question in later stages.

 - [**Inflation Rate**](https://www.bls.gov/data/inflation_calculator.htm) - Dataset containing the U.S. annual inflation rate.
-The sole column in this dataset, labeled `factor` is employed to adjust the domestic 'lifetime_gross' for each movie, based on the inflation rate of the corresponding year.
+The sole column in this dataset, labeled `factor` is employed to adjust the domestic `lifetime_gross` for each movie, based on the inflation rate of the corresponding year.
 This contributes to a more comprehensive and precise analysis of the data.

 ## Methods